samini15/ProductsAPI/README.md

 # ProductsAPI

-Project realized in SwiftUI which aims to showcase the interaction with an API, store data locally and display the data.
+Simple project realized in SwiftUI which aims to showcase the interaction with an API, store data locally and display the data.

 The following frameworks and techniques have been used: